ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 ## Mentors

+First and foremost, the job of a mentor is to *guide* the students.
+If you are attempting to help your students, understand there is a certain way that many team mentors approach it.
+The job of a mentor is to guide a student or team to the choices before them, but not to influence them unless needed.
+Much in the way you can lead a kid to a library but can't force them to read, the same principle applies.
+The only reasonable time a mentor should intervene in the course of student events is if the choice about to be made isn't recoverable.

+On that point, however, a mentor is also a source of inspiration.
+You have the vastly enormous responsibility to inspire and show your students what they're capable of and what *they* might one day be capable of.
+The weight of your actions cannot be understated.
+Try your best to be a role model at all times and on all fronts, but understand that you can't do *everything*.
+A failure of the team is not a failure in your ability, but a chance to do better moving forward.

+---

+It is possible to commit no mistakes and still lose.
+That is not a weakness; that is life. - Jean-Luc Picard

+---

 * There’s no such thing as a bad idea, consider everything.

 * Planning and note-taking can save you, write stuff down!

-* Not all other mentors are GP, you must be in the face of all adversary.
+* Not all mentors are GP, you must be in the face of all adversary.

 * Maintaining a flow of information from year to year is useful.

     * Writing down everything the team did well, and how they did it at the end of each season might help.

-* You are a student as well.
-Never stop learning.
+* You are a student as well, learning the ins and outs of the *FIRST* Robotics Competition.

 * Every opportunity is a learning one.
 Never pass it up.